-HBO has announced that the eighth and final season of Game of Thrones will premiere in April 2019.
+HBO has announced that the eighth and final season of Game of Thrones will premiere on April 14, 2019.
 This means that soon enough, fans will finally find out the ultimate fate of Jon Snow, Daenerys Targaryen and the rest of the Westerosi.